 Examining UK Local Authority clean energy plans and investments

-Aims to contribute to such knowledge through new data generation and analysis on what is being done now, why and what could be achieved with more supportive policy and resources.
+This research project ran from 2014 to 2018 (following a pilot study in 2013).
+It aimed to contribute to new knowledge about the capacity of UK Local Authorities to engage with energy.
+New data generation and analysis focussed on what was currently being done, why and what could be achieved with more supportive policy and resources.

-The project team are very grateful to the 49 local authority officers who participated in the case study component of the research and kindly completed questionnaires, accepted requests for interviews and provided documents.
+We are very grateful to the 49 Local Authority officers who participated in the case study component of the research and kindly completed questionnaires, accepted requests for interviews and provided documents.

-The project is led by Professor Jan Webb, Dr Dave Hawkey and Mags Tingey, and is co-funded through the UK Energy Research Centre Phase 3 (Research Council UK Energy Programme) and by the Energy Technologies Institute.
+Research team: Professor Jan Webb, Dr Dave Hawkey and Mags Tingey.
+It was co-funded through the UK Energy Research Centre Phase 3 (Research Council UK Energy Programme) and by the Energy Technologies Institute.

 Local Engagement in UK Energy Systems